siyambn/CstClubDPI/README.md

 * `MainActivity.kt`: Contains and manages the WebView, its settings, and navigation.
 * `activity_welcome.xml`: Defines the layout for the welcome screen.
 * `activity_main.xml`: Defines the layout for the main screen with WebView and ProgressBar.
 * `AndroidManifest.xml`: Declares app components, permissions (like Internet), and sets the launcher activity.
+* Redesigned Welcome screen with dark theme & text animation.
+* Implemented animated logo loading screen.
+* Added edge-to-edge display support & fixed layout issues.